tencentyun/qcloud-documents/product/视频服务/移动直播/iOS端集成/RTMP推流-摄像头(iOS)_en.md

 ## Event Handling
 #### 1. Event Listening
+SDK listens to push related events using the TXLivePushListener proxy.
+Note that the TXLivePushListener only listens to push events with prefix **PUSH_**.

 ### 2. Normal Events
 Events that are always prompted during a successful push.
 For example, receiving 1003 means that the system will start rendering the camera pictures